ocaml-ppx/ocamlformat/CONTRIBUTING.md

 The first step of `make test` is to ensure that invoking OCamlFormat on its own source code produces the same source code (you can run `make fixpoint` to only check this).
 If OCamlFormat is not integrated with the editor you use, you should run `make fmt` to reformat all OCamlFormat source files.

-The second part of `make test` is to ensure the test suite passes, the test report is displayed in the terminal and you should only get `[FAILED] [BASELINE]` (in orange) results.
-You should not get any result in red nor any `[REGRESSION]`.
+The second part of `make test` is to ensure the test suite passes.
+You should not see any unexpected diff.
+One can accept all diffs at once with `make regtests-promote`.

 Once `make test` passes, pull requests should be tested on the code in a set of external repositories.
 This can be done by executing `tools/test_branch.sh <rev>` where `<rev>` is the git revision/branch containing the pull request's changes.
 If a pull request affects an option, `OCAMLFORMAT=<option>=<value> tools/test_branch.sh <rev>` should also be run to test with the option enabled.